On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Deriving Upper Bounds on

-In Steps 5 and 6 of the algorithm we determine the entries in column $a$ (of the candidate template support matrix) based on the two cycles.
-In Step 5 we first determine the actual values for $x$ and $y$ modulo $q_1$ (denoted by $x_a^{(1)}$ and $y_a^{(1)}$, respectively) for column $a$ of the support matrix of $\mathbf{c}_1$, and then the corresponding values modulo $q_2$, now in column $b$ (denoted by $x_b^{(2)}$ and $y_b^{(2)}$, respectively), of the support matrix of $\mathbf{c}_2$.
-Then, in Step 6, we find the \emph{simplest} template solutions, i.e., the \emph{simplest} expressions for both $x$ and $y$ such that they both evaluate modulo $q$ (for $q=q_1$ and $q=q_2$) to the correct values as given by the support matrices of the codewords $\mathbf{c}_1$ and $\mathbf{c}_2$, respectively, and then the entries for $x_a$ and $y_a$ are filled in the candidate template support matrix as defined in (\ref{eq:support_matrix_gen}) and as indicated in Steps 7 to 18.
+In Steps 5 and 6 of the algorithm, we determine the entries in column $a$ (of the candidate template support matrix) based on the two cycles.
+In Step 5, we first determine the actual values for $x$ and $y$ modulo $q_1$ (denoted by $x_a^{(1)}$ and $y_a^{(1)}$, respectively) for column $a$ of the support matrix of $\mathbf{c}_1$, and then the corresponding values modulo $q_2$, now in column $b$ (denoted by $x_b^{(2)}$ and $y_b^{(2)}$, respectively), of the support matrix of $\mathbf{c}_2$.
+Then, in Step 6, we find the \emph{simplest} solutions for $x$ and $y$ (modulo $q_1 q_2$), i.e., the solutions for $x$ and $y$, which also depend, respectively, on $k_x \in \mathcal{I}$ and $k_y \in \mathcal{I}$, that minimize, respectively, $\max(|k_x|, \min(|x|, |x-q_1 q_2|))$ and $\max(|k_y|, \min(|y|, |y-q_1 q_2|))$.
+The solutions $x \cdot k_x^{-1}$ and $y \cdot k_y^{-1}$ both evaluate modulo $q$ (for $q=q_1$ and $q=q_2$) to the correct values as given by the support matrices of the codewords $\mathbf{c}_1$ and $\mathbf{c}_2$, respectively.
+Then, the entries for $x_a$ and $y_a$ are filled in the candidate template support matrix as defined in (\ref{eq:support_matrix_gen}) and as indicated in Steps 7 to 18.
 Note that in Steps 8 and 10 neither the inverse nor the product operation are performed and the formal string of three characters; $x$ (or $x-q_1q_2$ in Step 10) (with a specific value inserted for $x$ (or $x-q_1 q_2$ evaluated for a specific value of $x$ in Step 10)), $\cdot$, and $k_x^{-1}$ (with a specific value inserted for $k_x$), is assigned to $\tilde{x}$.
+Of course, in the case of taking the inverse of $1$ or multiplying by $1$, the expression can be simplified by removing such terms.
 A similar comment applies to the assignments in Steps 13 and 15.
-By the \emph{simplest} solutions we mean the values for $k_x \in \mathcal{I}$ and $k_y \in \mathcal{I}$ such that, respectively, $\max(|k_x|, \min(|x|, |x-q_1 q_2|))$ and $\max(|k_y|, \min(|y|, |y-q_1 q_2|))$ are as small as possible.
-We remark here that this is only to find a candidate template support matrix with a nice/compact representation, which also makes it easier to prove analytically that all instances (possibly column-permuted) are indeed valid support matrices of codewords for all values of $q$ larger than or equal to some $\tilde{q}$, when $\tilde{q}$ is small.
-In any case, for any practical value of $\tilde{q}$, regardless of the representation, a simple and fast computer search can be used to prove that the candidate template support matrix indeed gives a valid support matrix for all values of $q_0 \leq q < \tilde{q}$, for some $q_0$.
+Finally, we remark that using the simplest solutions, as explained above, is to increase the likelihood that the candidate template support matrix is indeed a valid template matrix, and to find a candidate template support matrix with a nice/compact representation, which also makes it easier to prove analytically that all instances (possibly column-permuted) are indeed valid support matrices of codewords for all values of $q$ larger than or equal to some $\tilde{q}$, when $\tilde{q}$ is small (the third step of the heuristic).
+In any case, for any practical value of $\tilde{q}$, a simple and fast computer search can be used to prove whether or not the candidate template support matrix gives a valid support matrix for all values of $q_0 \leq q < \tilde{q}$, for some $q_0$.
 For details, see the proofs of Theorems~\ref{th:1} and \ref{th:2} in Sections~\ref{sec:bound} and \ref{sec:bound_m7}, respectively.
-Note that if a specific pair of values $(k_x, k_y) \in \mathcal{I}^2$ gives a valid template support matrix (which of course requires a formal proof), then all pairs $(k_x,k_y) \in \mathcal{I}^2$ will give a valid template support matrix, possibly with different values for $q_0$.
-Interestingly, however, is the fact that the template support matrices will not necessarily be equivalent, in the sense that the instances of the different templates, for a given value of $q$ different from $q_1$ and $q_2$, will not necessarily give the same codeword from $\mathcal{C}(q,m)$.
-In conclusion, a template support matrix is \emph{not} unique, even if it is based on the same pair of codewords.